The Clear Edge

 • Prepare templates and topic backlog before sessions start

-These 10 hours create 12 pieces = 4 weeks of content ready to publish.
-After the first batch, schedule the next batch creation for 3 weeks out.
-Rolling a 4-week content buffer prevents emergency scrambling.
+These 10 hours create 12 pieces, giving you 4 full weeks of content ready to publish.
+After the first batch, schedule your next batch-creation block for 3 weeks from now so you always maintain a rolling 4-week content buffer and avoid last-minute scrambling.

 Start with Action 1.
-Complete Week 1 strategy before touching Actions 2-3.
-Strategy prevents wasted creation effort.
+Complete your Week 1 strategy before you touch Actions 2–3, because strategy prevents wasted creation effort.

-FAQ: Content Marketing Engine for 50 Leads Monthly
+FAQ: Content Marketing Engine System For $60K–$120K Operators

 Q: How does the Content Marketing Engine turn random posting into 20–50 qualified leads monthly?